Diversity of fish

 Fish are very diverse animals and can be categorised in many ways.
-This article is an overview of some of ways in which fish are categorised.
 Although most fish species have probably been discovered and described, about 250 new ones are still discovered every year.
 According to FishBase about 34,800 species of fish had been described as of February 2022, which is more than the combined total of all other vertebrate species: mammals, amphibians, reptiles and birds.

 Fish species diversity is roughly divided equally between marine (oceanic) and freshwater ecosystems.
 Coral reefs in the Indo-Pacific constitute the centre of diversity for marine fishes, whereas continental freshwater fishes are most diverse in large river basins of tropical rainforests, especially the Amazon, Congo, and Mekong basins.
 More than 5,600 fish species inhabit Neotropical freshwaters alone, such that Neotropical fishes represent about 10% of all vertebrate species on the Earth.
 Exceptionally rich sites in the Amazon basin, such as Cantão State Park, can contain more freshwater fish species than occur in all of Europe.

 By taxonomy

 Fish systematics is the formal description and organisation of fish taxa into systems.
 It is complex and still evolving.
 Controversies over "arcane, but important, details of classification are still quietly raging".

 The term "fish" describes any non-tetrapod chordate, (i.e., an animal with a backbone), that has gills throughout life and has limbs, if any, in the shape of fins.
-Unlike groupings such as birds or mammals, fish are not a single clade but a paraphyletic collection of taxa, including jawless, cartilaginous and skeletal types.
+Unlike groupings such as birds or mammals, fish are paraphyletic, since the tetrapod clade is within the clade of lobe-finned fishes.